All Episodes

 I don't know a single person that didn't get a positive COVID test within 48 hours getting the infusion of either Regeneron at the time or Eli Lilly's version of at the time.

-Well, now the new variant Omicron, we'll call it 2.0.
+Well, now the new variant, Omicron, we'll call it 2.0.

-I mean, that's not its official name, not that anybody really cares, BA.2 if you care to be official.
+Not that anybody really cares, BA.2, if you care to be official.

-So they've got a monoclonal antibody.
+All right, so they've got a monoclonal antibody.

-Here's the problem is that now I've talked to people on the ground that actually are up to their eyeballs in this.
+Here's the problem is that, now I've talked to people on the ground that actually are up to their eyeballs in this.

 Now, Ron DeSantis opened up all over the state of Florida.